All Episodes

 That's awesome.

-Well, we already have within months a coronavirus trial has begun in the U.S. That is a really positive update for everybody.
+Well, we already have within months a coronavirus trial has begun in the U.S.

-That's that's an update as well.
+That's an update as well.

 I know there's been shortages of Purel.

-We now know distilleries around America, but Pure L has to be for it to work, 60% alcohol.
+We now know distilleries around America, but Purel has to be for it to work 60% alcohol.

-Now we have distilleries, they're now making their own hand sanitizers and giving it away for free.
+They're now making their own hand sanitizers and giving it away for free.

 That's how great Americans are.